JeffersonLab/hpstr/README.md

 ```
 This example will run the standard vertex selection on a data file (to specify that this file is data one has to use the ```-t``` flag and passing 0 will tell hpstr that we are processing MonteCarlo.
 Plots will be produced according to the selections specified.

+## Available Scripts

+The sripts folder in the hpstr repo provides a serie of utilities which some or them are described here.

 ### Processing multiple files

-The script ```scripts/run_jobPool.py``` provides a way to process multiple files with hpstr in parallel in parallel threads.
+The script ```run_jobPool.py``` provides a way to process multiple files with hpstr in parallel in parallel threads.
 Here is an example on how to run it

 ```bash